sorgerlab/indra/CONTRIBUTING.md

 - name classes with starting letters capitalized and no separator (e.g. `SomeClass`)

+In addition, functions or classes that are not meant to be part of the API of the given module (for instance helper functions that a user wouldn't directly call) should be prefixed with an underscore.
+These then won't show up and clutter the auto-generated API documentation.

 Python 2/3 compatibility and unicode
 ------------------------------------
 The core modules of INDRA (i.e. anything inside the `indra` module)